segfaultcoder/point/README.md

 ## Is it finished?

 No!
-I've just started developing it, and there are only the essentials for running the example below(and the one included in the source code).
+I've just started developing it, and there are only the essentials for running the example below(and the ones included in the examples folder).